The

 When looking at the fretting hand on the neck, your playing position is identified by the fret on which the first finger plays.
 So this way, if the first finger is at the second fret without stretching, you're considered to be in the second position.
 Your four fretting fingers cover frets two, three, four, and five; and you may stretch to either one or six.
 So then, each of the position shapes outlines the complete scale over all six strings; in the one position.

 Position playing is only one aspect of guitar playing; and we'd like to add something here.
 First, it is prevalent: it does provide "economy of motion"; and in fact you should understand that the instrument was designed essentially to put six strings within your reach there in one position.
 And you can see further that the chords are basically fretted based on the single position's reach.
-You'll also see that there is an "inevitability" to at least one aspect of it.
-Below we put it this way: simply grip the neck; and now, you are fretting in some position right there!
-Additionally, you will see that there are worlds of sounds in just one position; and so, a lot of time can be spent there too.
+We'll add that there's also an "inevitability" to at least one aspect of it: if you simply grip the neck; then now, you are fretting in some position right there!
+There are worlds of sounds in just one position; and so, a lot of time can be spent there too.

 Don't Be Expected to Stay In Position All of the Time